 In 1980 a team of people started work on a tapestry panel.
 Over the next 20 years it would grow to eventually become a series of 24 panels covering English history from 1583 to 1642.
-For a time it was the largest tapestry in the world with each panel measuring just under 3.4 metres long by 1.2 metres wide (Total length over 80 meters).
+For a time it was the largest tapestry in the world with each panel measuring just under 3.4 metres long by 1.2 metres wide (total length over 80 metres).

 By the end of the project over 250 people had worked on the panels across 9 centres in the West of England.

 All were volunteers and gave their time for free.
 The project was self-funded, raising money and donations of materials from individuals and businesses.

 Logistically it was a massive project needing tight quality control and careful logistics to ensure wool was always available in the correct colour and grade.

 Some of the people worked on every panel over the 20 years.
 Others spent a year or two as part of a team working on a single or few panels.